rmemory/react-basic-boilerplate/README.md

 Babel transform the modern syntax such as JSX into a version of JS compatible with older browswers.

+Stated differently: there are really three main steps and three main things webpack needs to know.

+1) webpack needs to know the starting point of your application, or your root JavaScript file.

+2) webpack needs to know which transformations to make on your code.

+3) webpack needs to know to which location it should save the new transformed code.

+ If you're not familiar with JavaScript modules, this blog series is great : https://medium.freecodecamp.com/javascript-modules-a-beginner-s-guide-783f7d7a5fcc#.g9p44q9ly

+## disclaimer

 If you are looking for a total introduction to React, Webpack, web development, Java Script, etc, this is probably not the place.
 This project assumes you have some knowledge of all of those concepts.
 I use it for my own purposes, and it works for me.

 # A few usage notes